autocrossblog/autocrossblog_astro/src/content/post/2007-07-18-two-nights-of-little-progress.md

 ---
-layout: post
+image: ''
-title: Two nights of little progress
+publishDate: 2007-07-18T09:32:53+00:00
-date: '2007-07-18T09:32:53+00:00'
+title: "Two nights of little progress"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow the author's journey of restoring an '83 L28ET motor, from dealing with oil cooler attachments to managing garage organization and cost conside..."
-permalink: two-nights-of-little-progress
+author: chris
-image:
+url: 'two-nights-of-little-progress'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Follow the author's journey of restoring an '83 L28ET motor, from dealing with oil cooler attachments to managing garage organization and cost conside...
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Monday night I didn't get crap done on the project!
 I started to work on the oil filter/block attachment only to realize after driving around for 2 hours that I wasn't going to find any easy way to block off the oil cooler attachments for the 83 L28ET motor.
 By the time I got home from that, it was well after 9, and I needed to spend some time with my wife.